- Tamsulosin oral capsule is available as a brand-name drug and a generic drug. Brand name: Flomax.

 - blurred vision

-- low blood pressure when changing positions that causes you to feel lightheaded, faint, or dizzy
+- low blood pressure that causes you to feel lightheaded, faint, or dizzy when changing positions

 - allergic reaction, with trouble breathing, fever, swelling of your throat or tongue, rash, itching, or hives

-Tamsulosin can interact with other medications, vitamins, or herbs you may be taking.
+Tamsulosin oral capsule can interact with other medications, vitamins, or herbs you may be taking.
 An interaction is when a substance changes the way a drug works.
 This can be harmful or prevent the drug from working well.

 To help avoid interactions, your doctor should manage all of your medications carefully.
 Be sure to tell your doctor about all medications, vitamins, or herbs you’re taking.
 To find out how this drug might interact with something else you’re taking, talk to your doctor or pharmacist.

 Examples of drugs that can cause interactions with tamsulosin are listed below.

 Taking cimetidine with tamsulosin can increase the levels of tamsulosin in your body.
 This raises your risk of side effects from tamsulosin.
 These drugs should be used together cautiously.

 Taking erythromycin with tamsulosin could increase the levels of tamsulosin in your body.
 This can raise your risk of side effects from tamsulosin.
 These drugs should be used together cautiously.